-I know there are a number of touring experts “out there” of late, advising people on what to do when encountering, or being confronted by a suspicious person.
-So many folks in fact that people ignorantly assume the advice is…new.
+I know there are a number of touring experts “out there” of late, advising people on what to do when encountering, or being confronted by an angry or suspicious person.
+“Managing” them.
+Clever marketing term.
+So many newer folks in fact that people ignorantly assume the advice is…new.
 Invented by these genius youngsters.
-Well, allow me to resurrect a 27 year-old article (with some newer photos) I wrote on the subject and I have been teaching for decades, that I did not invent either…
+Well, allow me to resurrect a 31 year-old article (with some newer photos) I wrote on the subject that I have been teaching for decades, that I did not invent either…

-So, if it’s not a stone-cold, surprise ambush and you are in a developing encounter with someone who-
+You walk up to trouble, or trouble walks up to you!
+So, if it’s not a stone-cold, surprise, physical ambush, you are in a developing encounter with someone who-

 is picking a fight with you for whatever the reason, yelling and arguing with you,

-is about to commit a crime upon you,
+is probably about to commit some sort of a crime upon you,

-I would like to say that in all my decades of police work I had a trick in this pre-fight instance.
+In this regard, I would like to say that in all my decades of police work I had a trick in this pre-fight instance.
 If a situation was percolating into physical trouble, my body/feet would be bladed somewhat from that person, but not too far!
-We call that somewhat “bladed.”
+Not like a sideways karate-kick stance!
+We call it just somewhat “bladed.”
 Somewhat, which could be one foot an inch off the straight line.
-Simple walking creates a bladed hip positions.
+Simple walking creates bladed hip positions.
 It happens.
 When you move, it happens.
 The fight itself will change the push-pull of the footwork, your feet will be bladed or you’ll fall over.
+You push a disabled car by a :walking-bladed” motion, or charge off a football line this way.
+Stepping makes for moving hips and makes for-creates power.
 Don’t overthink this, it’s situational and positional.
 Same with putting your weapon-carry side back and away to draw.
 It’s situational and positional.
 Just be athletic.
-And remember the phrase – balance and power in motion.
+And remember the phrase – a fighting stance is balance and power in motion.

 I am sure by now you have heard the many experiments where body chemicals were sort of, reverse engineered in this manner.
 The same is true for other physical responses and body chemicals.
 I “have made it so,” that when I slightly bend at the knees, I have made myself….”ready.”
 Ready?
 Ready to move.
 Ready to do something physical.